 SELECT count() FROM table WHERE EventDate = toDate(now()) AND CounterID = 34 SELECT count() FROM table WHERE EventDate = toDate(now()) AND (CounterID = 34 OR CounterID = 42) SELECT count() FROM table WHERE ((EventDate >= toDate('2014-01-01') AND EventDate <= toDate('2014-01-31')) OR EventDate = toDate('2014-05-01')) AND CounterID IN (101500, 731962, 160656) AND (CounterID = 101500 OR EventDate != toDate('2014-05-01'))

-All of these cases will use the index by date and by primary key.
-The index is used even for complex expressions.
+The queries above show that the index is used even for complex expressions.
 Reading from the table is organized so that using the index can't be slower than a full scan.

-In this example, the index can't be used.
+In the example below, the index can't be used.

 SELECT count() FROM table WHERE CounterID = 34 OR URL LIKE '%upyachka%'

-The index by date only allows reading those parts that contain dates from the desired range.
-However, a data part may contain data for many dates (up to an entire month), while within a single part the data is ordered by the primary key, which might not contain the date as the first column.
+The key for partitioning by month allows reading only those data blocks which contain dates from the proper range.
+In this case, the data block may contain data for many dates (up to an entire month).
+Within a block, data is sorted by primary key, which might not contain the date as the first column.
 Because of this, using a query with only a date condition that does not specify the primary key prefix will cause more data to be read than for a single date.